-The use of Web technologies is increasingly becoming a relevant and valuable asset for children education [Kni14], both because it enhances the class environment and introduces children, from early stages of their lives, into today's information society [S10].
+The use of Web technologies is increasingly becoming a relevant and valuable asset for children’s education [Kni14], both because it enhances the class environment and introduces children, from early stages of their lives, into today's information society [S10].
 K-12 students use the internet on a daily basis to locate materials that can help them with different academic tasks, from finding information for a class presentation to discovering the meaning of a new word.
 For this purpose, they often turn to search engines as the initial portal that will lead to the retrieval of materials to satisfy their information needs, including news articles, books, or term definitions [Kni14].
 As described in [Dan13], incorporating technology with more traditional activities into early childhood education is not a trivial task.
 Use of technology in classroom (and outside of it) for learning tasks is very common nowadays.
 However, the survey conducted in [Bil13] showcases that from of 300 retrieved results when using popular search engines, only 1 matched the reading level for 7th graders.
 This is an important issue since it is hard for children to process and comprehend text whose readability does not match their reading levels.
 For making search engines more tailored towards young users, two conditions should take place: (1) the search engine needs to be able to understand children's information needs, and (2) the retrieved resources need to be adequate for the child in terms of understanding their content.

 The first condition is hardly met by popular search engines, given that they are designed to satisfy interests and information needs of a general audience, without any specialization for niche users [S11], such as K-12 students.
 This usually leads search engines to wrongly capture the intent of a query written by a child, either because of the use of a long, natural language query of which the search engine can poorly detect the main content, or because a one-word query was ambiguous and the search engine gave preference the results not suitable for young users [Bil13].